 Medical providers are not to infer findings or manifestations which were not drawn from the physical examination or test reports.
 They are to look at the objective findings of the physical examination and data contained within the patient’s medical records.
 This process fosters consistency, predictability, and inter-rater reliability to determine impairment.

-A schedule award is not given for an injury sustained but rather for the residual permanent physical and functional impairments.
-The final adjustment of a claim by a schedule award is required to comply with medical requirements are described by the 2018 Workers’ Compensation Guidelines for Determining Impairment.
+A schedule loss of use award is not given for an injury sustained but rather for the residual permanent physical and functional impairments.
+The final adjustment of a claim by a schedule award is required to comply with medical requirements as described by the 2018 Workers’ Compensation Guidelines for Determining Impairment.